 Why You Should Consider Residential Treatment at Blue Ridge

-At Blue Ridge Mountain Recovery Center, our residential treatment program is unsurpassed and has helped many individuals safely work through their anxiety and emerge the other side.
-Blue Ridge residential center was created to allow you to focus on your recovery without the stressors of the outside world.
+At Blue Ridge is one of the leading providers in Georgia of unsurpassed treatment that has helped many individuals safely work through their anxiety and emerge the other side.
+Blue Ridge residential center was created to allow you to focus on your rehab without the stressors of the outside world.

 Program Philosophy and Benefits

-Blue Ride Mountain Recovery Center offers multidimensional residential treatment programs that place an emphasis on treating the individual as a whole.
+Blue Ride Mountain Recovery Center offers multidimensional residential treatment that places an emphasis on treating the individual as a whole.
 Instead of focusing on your symptoms, we see you as a unique individual with much to offer.
 You are much more than your anxiety disorder.

-Types of Therapy we Use to Treat Generalized Anxiety
+Types of Therapy We Use to Treat Anxiety Disorder

-Blue Ridge offers a number of options for anxiety treatment that are available through our residential treatment programs.
-Through our experience in treating individuals with generalized anxiety disorder we have learned that the best way to treat this disorder is to use a combination of medication management, therapeutic methods, and experiential programs.
+Through our experience at our treatment center in working with individuals with generalized anxiety disorder we have learned that the best way to treat this disorder is to use a combination of medication management, therapeutic methods, and experiential programs.

 Medication may be used initially while you are learning to better cope with your anxiety symptoms.
 By getting your symptoms under control you can better engage in your therapy.
 Once new coping skills have been learned many individuals are able to reduce or even omit the use of medication.
 Sometimes long-term medication use is required.
 Medication management will be determined by your treatment team.